drac-pro/FinMap/README.md

 ## 📄 License

-This project is licensed under the MIT [License](LICENCE) - see the LICENSE file for details.
+This project is licensed under the MIT [LICENCE](LICENCE) - see the LICENSE file for details.

 📧 Contact
 If you have any questions or feedback, feel free to reach out: